Table of Contents

-The 251 has been used on hundreds of hit records over the past 50 years, and is considered one of the greatest condenser microphones ever manufactured.
+The 251 has been used on hundreds of hit records over the past 50 years and is considered one of the greatest condenser microphones ever manufactured.
 These are tough shoes to fill, but the WA251 steps up to the challenge.
-This all vacuum tube, large-diaphragm, multi-pattern large condenser microphone is designed for both home and pro studio use, as well as live and broadcast applications.
+This all-vacuum tube, large-diaphragm, a multi-pattern large condenser microphone is designed for both home and pro studio use, as well as live and broadcast applications.

 Designing and creating an homage to a legendary microphone isn’t about 1:1 replication.
 Warm Audio’s goal is to make the 251’s beautiful vintage sound to users who might not otherwise have been able to afford it, using materials that are available today.
 Still, the WA-251 strives to call back to the 1960s when the classic 251 was first produced and became popular.
 With a modern, affordable twist on a vintage look and sound, the Warm Audio WA-251 stands head and shoulders above all the other homages to the Telefunken 251.

 As you might expect when basing a microphone on a vintage unit that’s gone out of print, many of the components that gave the 251 its iconic sound are no longer available.
 Warm Audio did some careful research on what made the 251 so special and attempted to recreate that through components and design.
 The original 251 had a solidly vintage charm, which the WA-251 calls back to with its warm yellow, tube-shaped body.
 Despite its slimness, it feels durable and hefty and is likely to hold up to wear and tear in the studio.